MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-silent-account-configuration.md

 Using Group Policy:

-1. Enable silent configuration.
+1. Enable silent account configuration.
 For info, see [Silently configure OneDrive using Windows 10 or domain credentials](use-group-policy.md#SilentConfig).

 2. Optionally, specify the maximum OneDrive size that will download automatically in silent configuration.
 For info, see [Configure the maximum OneDrive size for downloading all files automatically](use-group-policy.md#MaxOneDriveSize).
 Note that if you enable Files ON-Demand, OneDrive will ignore the maximum size value.